 Step 3: how to reach them and identifying the creative approach

 The best advertising is a team effort.
 The advertising and research agency work together to develop ideas.
 The most important person is the patient.
-We need to craft marketing that will engage their interesting, educate and motivate their curiosity.
+We need to craft marketing that will engage their interest, educate, and motivate their curiosity.

 Don't get us wrong.
-We don't believe that this process should create another "Doggie on the Beach" advertisement.
-Just because it appeals to everybody but does not have strong appeal to anybody.
+We don't believe that this process should create another "Doggie on the Beach" advertisement just because it appeals to everybody but does not have strong appeal to anybody.
 The purpose of this process is to distill insights so that you can establish great breakthrough advertising.
-We've had the good fortune to work with teams that achieved this goal such as NEXIUM, SYMBICORT, PLAVIX and CIALIS.
+We've had the good fortune to work with teams that have achieved this goal such as Nexium, Symbicort, Plavix, and Cialis.
 We hope to work with you to achieve similar success.